Covent Garden, London

 The Original Vision – Charlotte Street, Fitzrovia

 The journey began with the flagship concept for Hadley Yates’ Fitzrovia salon.
-Although ultimately unbuilt, this project established the creative DNA for the brand.
-Working within a compact heritage building, I developed the full space plan, moodboards, and 3D studies – collaborating closely on early signage and logo styling.
+Although ultimately unbuilt, this project established the brand’s creative DNA.
+Working within a compact heritage building, I developed the full space plan, mood boards, and 3D studies, collaborating closely on early signage and logo styling.
 The design language introduced softly layered textures, sage green tones, and a bold monochrome edge, setting the tone for every location that followed.

 “Even though the salon never opened here, the conceptual groundwork laid the foundation for everything that came after.”